 Our summer sack lunch program provides 245 kids with lunch and books delivered to their homes each Monday.
 We partner with 2 community churches and are part of a larger program of community churches that help to feed families Monday through Friday

 Three times each week, we collect day-old breads and pastries from a local grocery store and deliver them to Redeemer Soup Kitchen and Union Mission in downtown Atlanta.

+* The volunteer program is currently suspended due t Covid precautions.
 COS volunteers help prepare and serve lunch twice a month to the homeless at Redeemer Lutheran Church in Atlanta.

 Each month, Christ Our Shepherd supports a local Ministry of the Month.
 Past Ministries of the Month have served women's shelters, foster children, the homeless, veterans, food pantries and animal shelters.